google/skia/site/user/special/vulkan.md

 Vulkan
 ======

-Skis has a Vulkan implementation of its GPU backend.
+Skia has a Vulkan implementation of its GPU backend.
 The Vulkan backend can be built alongside the OpenGL backend.
 The client can select between the OpenGL and Vulkan implementation at runtime.
 The Vulkan backend has reached feature parity with the OpenGL backend.
 At this time we find that many Vulkan drivers